Treatment for Schizophrenia

 Residual Schizophrenia

-This type is a chronic stage in the development of a schizophrenia.
-It is the end stage of an auto-destructive brain process which happens on the neurobiological level and leads to permanent changes of the brai structure.
-On the psychological level it’s characterized by the “negative” symptoms combined with severe intellectual and emotional impairment and progressing invalidism.
+This type is a chronic stage in the development of schizophrenia.
+It is the end stage of an auto-destructive brain process that happens on the neurobiological level and leads to permanent changes of the brai structure.
+On the psychological level, it’s characterized by the “negative” symptoms combined with severe intellectual and emotional impairment and progressing invalidism.

-To achieve the best results in the treatment of schizophrenia is to provide the proper care to the patient.
-This implies an early recognition and treatment at the earliest stage of the disorder.
+To achieve the best results in the treatment for schizophrenia is to provide the proper care to the patient.
+This implies early recognition and treatment at the earliest stage of the disorder.
+The therapy og choice for schizophrenia is always treatment with medication.

-The prerequisite of an effective treatment is a close psychiatric monitoring and the use of the psychotherapy.
-Other key roles ply the socio-therapy by involving a social worker as well as the education and integration of the family in the treatment process.
-The next step is the patient’s integration into the society for example trough protected work environment and/or patient’s professional education helping him to find a suitable occupation and getting financial independence.
+The prerequisite of an effective treatment is close psychiatric monitoring and the use of psychotherapy.
+Other crucial roles in the treatment of schizophrenia include the involvement of social workers, education, and family integration.
+The next step is the patient’s integration into society, for example, through a protected work environment and/or the patient’s professional education, helping him to find a suitable occupation and getting financial independence.

-Prophylaxis includes training of the primary health care personnel allowing the recognition of the early signs of schizophrenia.
-The other measure is providing public education to decrease stigma and discrimination of people with mental health disorders.
+Prophylaxis includes training of the primary health care personnel, allowing the recognition of the early signs of schizophrenia.
+The other measure is providing public education to decrease stigma and discrimination against people with mental health disorders.

-• Schizophrenia affects about 24 million people worldwide
+• Schizophrenia affects about 24 million people worldwide, which makes 1% of the global population.

 • It is a treatable disorder.
 There are effective interventions (pharmacological and psychosocial) available.

-• The earlier the treatment is initiated, the more effective it will be.
+• The earlier the treatment begins, the more effective it will be.

 • More than 50% of persons with schizophrenia are not receiving appropriate care